-Professor Allan Bell, Professor of Language and Communication and director of the Institute of Culture, Discourse and Communication, has spent the past 11 years with AUT researching language and discourse.
+Professor Allan Bell, Professor of Language and Communication, spent more than a decade with AUT, researching language and discourse and serving as the director of the Institute of Culture, Discourse and Communication.
 Professor Bell began his career in journalism and editing, and holds a PhD from the University of Auckland.

 Professor Bell co-founded the Journal of Sociolinguistics and, until 2000, balanced his work in academia with roles in the media.